Congolese rumba: Early 1960s, mi-solo, and soukous

 While Congolese rumba exerted influence on bands such as African Jazz and OK Jazz, a band from Brazzaville, Orchestre Sinza Kotoko, sought to attenuate this influence and embrace a faster-paced soukous style, starting in 1966.
 This emergent style was based on traditional festive Congolese rhythms, as the group often performed at weddings and malaki (communal cultural festivities).
 This new variant of Congolese rumba, with its percussive bass mimicking percussion, was notable for its emphasis on sebène, designed to get listeners dancing.
 Unlike rumba songs, which contained a story sung before the sebène, soukous songs omitted the story in favor of the dance.
 Meanwhile, rumba bands like Zaïko Langa Langa introduced distinct elements into the genre, including variances in percussive tempo, utilization of snare drums, a new sebène guitar technique, and a performance ensemble comprising atalaku, a harmonized choir, and a soloist.
 Soukous achieved international prominence as numerous musicians moved abroad during the late 1970s due to the economic downturn in Zaire.
-Other Zairean artists, such as Tabu Ley Rochereau, M'bilia Bel, Kanda Bongo Man, Pépé Kallé, Syran Mbenza, Franklin Boukaka, Bozi Boziana, Evoloko Jocker, Rigo Star, Josky Kiambukuta, Diblo Dibala, Jolie Detta, Dindo Yogo, Gaby Lita Bembo, and Koffi Olomide garnered substantial followings in the United States, Europe, and across Africa.
+Other Zairean artists, such as Tabu Ley Rochereau, Mbilia Bel, Kanda Bongo Man, Pépé Kallé, Syran Mbenza, Franklin Boukaka, Bozi Boziana, Evoloko Jocker, Rigo Star, Josky Kiambukuta, Diblo Dibala, Jolie Detta, Dindo Yogo, Gaby Lita Bembo, and Koffi Olomide garnered substantial followings in the United States, Europe, and across Africa.